GorelovaP/SocialNetworkTS/README.md

 ## Usage:

 To use the project you need to register here  https://social-network.samuraijs.com/ or use test email and password in the application.
-There you will have a possibility to use all the features of the application.
+Then you will have a possibility to use all features of the application.

 <hr/>